Arthur Koestler: 1930s

-In 1937 he returned to Loyalist Spain as a war correspondent for the News Chronicle, and was in Málaga when it fell to Mussolini's troops, who were fighting on the side of the Nationalists.
+In 1937, Koestler returned to Spain on the side of the Republicans as a war correspondent for the News Chronicle and was in Málaga when it fell to Benito Mussolini's troops, who were fighting on the side of the Nationalists.
 He took refuge in the house of retired zoologist Sir Peter Chalmers Mitchell, and they were both arrested by Franco's chief propagandist, Luis Bolín, who had sworn that if he ever got his hands on Koestler, he would "shoot him like a dog".
 From February until June, Koestler was imprisoned in Seville under sentence of death.
-He was eventually exchanged for a "high value" Nationalist prisoner held by the Loyalists, the wife of one of Franco's ace fighter pilots.
+He was eventually exchanged for a "high value" Nationalist prisoner held by the Republicans, the wife of one of Franco's ace fighter pilots.
 Koestler was one of the few authors to have been sentenced to death, an experience he wrote about in Dialogue with Death.
 As he noted in his autobiography, his estranged wife Dorothy Ascher had greatly contributed to saving his life by intensive, months-long lobbying on his behalf in Britain.
 When he went to Britain after his release, the couple tried to resume their marriage, but Koestler's gratitude to her proved an insufficient foundation for a daily life together.
 Koestler returned to France, where he agreed to write a sex encyclopaedia to earn money to live on.
-It was published to great success under the title The Encyclopœdia of Sexual Knowledge, under the pseudonyms of "Drs A. Costler, A. Willy, and Others".
+It was published with great success under the title The Encyclopœdia of Sexual Knowledge, under the pseudonyms of "Drs A. Costler, A. Willy, and Others".

-In July 1938 Koestler finished work on his novel The Gladiators.
-Later that year he resigned from the Communist Party and started work on a new novel, which was published in London under the title Darkness at Noon (1941).
-Also in 1938 he became editor of Die Zukunft (The Future), a German-language weekly published in Paris.
+In July 1938, Koestler finished work on his novel The Gladiators.
+Later that year, he resigned from the Communist Party and started work on a new novel, which was published in London under the title Darkness at Noon (1941).
+Also in 1938, he became editor of Die Zukunft (The Future), a German-language weekly published in Paris.
 Koestler's breaking with the Communist Party may have been influenced by the similar step taken by his fellow activist Willi Münzenberg.

-In 1939 Koestler met and formed an attachment to the British sculptor Daphne Hardy.
+In 1939, Koestler met and formed an attachment to the British sculptor Daphne Hardy.
 They lived together in Paris, and she translated the manuscript of Darkness at Noon from German into English in early 1940.
 She smuggled it out of France when they left ahead of the German occupation and arranged for its publication after reaching London that year.